 Three years ago, Argentina effectively had no women's team.
 They had no coach, no fixtures to play and no Fifa ranking.
-This was why Monday in Paris felt so special for them.
+This was why their opening game of the 2019 Fifa Women's World Cup against Japan felt so special for them.

-When the full-time whistle went at the Parc des Princes, some Argentina players dropped to their knees and sobbed uncontrollably; others embraced while sporting face-aching grins.
+When the full-time whistle went at the Parc des Princes last Monday, some Argentina players dropped to their knees and sobbed uncontrollably; others embraced while sporting face-aching grins.

-Why was there such a visceral reaction to a Women's World Cup opening group game that finished 0-0?
+Why was there such a visceral reaction to a group game that finished 0-0?

 Argentina had pulled off a huge achievement by gaining their first-ever World Cup point - and they had done it against Japan, the 2011 winners and 2015 runners-up.